Aanok/jftui/README.md

 There is one further command that will be parsed, but it is left undocumented because its implementation is barely more than a stub.
 Caveat.

-To safely run multiple instances of jftui concurrently, make sure to specify distinct `--runtime-dir` arguments to at least each one after the first.

 # Plans and TODO
 - Search;